chanzuckerberg/data-guidance/standards/imaging/1.0.0/imaging_schema.md

     </tr>
     <tr>
       <th>Description</th>
-      <td>Time that data files were created, used to uniquely identify the data</td>
+      <td>The start time of data acquisition, used to uniquely identify the data.</td>
     </tr>
     <tr>
       <th>Annotator</th>